 Cubital Tunnel Syndrome is caused by increased pressure on the ulnar nerve as it passes through this tunnel.
 The ulnar nerve normally stretches a few millimeters every time the elbow is flexed.
 When this is done repeatedly or for prolonged periods of time, the nerve can become irritated and inflamed.
 Direct pressure on the elbow and trauma are other causal factors.
 The nerve can also move from its original position in the tunnel to a place outside the tunnel, leading to continued irritation and inflammation.

 At Samra Plastic Surgery, we offer surgical treatment for cubital tunnel syndrome.
 Surgery involves movement (or transposition) of the nerve to a new location where it is not compressed (submuscular transposition of the ulnar nerve).
-The surgery is a delicate operation, but recovery is quick and it can both provide relief of the symptoms of cubital tunnel syndrome and prevent further damage to the ulnar nerve.
+The surgery is a delicate operation, but recovery is typically quick and it may both provide relief of the symptoms of cubital tunnel syndrome and prevent further damage to the ulnar nerve.

 Arthritis of the hand can manifest in many locations.
 Osteoarthritis, or degenerative joint disease, commonly occurs at the base of the thumb, resulting in debilitating pain.
 The trapezium (a bone in the wrist) and the thumb metacarpal (a bone in the hand) lose their normal relationship as cartilage wears down, and when the two bones make contact with each other a grinding, aching, pain can occur.
 This can prevent people from using their hands to perform basic daily activities, such as opening jars.